-- Causes of World War II and the reasons why Australians enlisted to go to war. - Significant places where Australians fought and their perspectives and experiences in these places. - Significant events, turning points of World War II and the nature of warfare. - Effects of World War II, with a particular emphasis on the changes and continuities brought to the Australian home front and society. - Significance of World War II to Australia's international relationships in the twentieth century with particular reference to the Britain, the USA, Asia and United Nations. - Different historical interpretations and contested debates about World War II and the significance of Australian commemoration of war.
+- Causes of World War II and the reasons why Australians enlisted to go to war. - Significant places where Australians fought and their perspectives and experiences in these places. - Significant events, turning points of World War II and the nature of warfare. - the causes of the Holocaust - significant events, individuals and developments of the Holocaust - Effects of World War II, with a particular emphasis on the changes and continuities brought to the Australian home front and society. - Significance of World War II to Australia's international relationships in the twentieth century with particular reference to the Britain, the USA, Asia and United Nations. - Different historical interpretations and contested debates about World War II and the significance of Australian commemoration of war.

-- · Document analysis
+- Document analysis

 - Essay

 - Investigation of World War Two Battles

 - Semester Examination